meatcoder/hersho-mono/README.md

 Hersho Mono is an open-source, monospace font designed specifically for the terminal and coding environments.
 Prioritizing legibility and minimized eye strain, it stands as an experiment to develop a font in the open, akin to software, with the community's collaborative input.

+The font was created primarily for the designer's personal use.
+It stems from his desire to have a font that looks and works exactly the way he wants and that he can modify freely.

-This font is very much a work in progress.
+It is very much a work in progress.
 It is currently usable but unfinished.
 The plan is to push frequent updates, refining and expanding Hersho Mono based on user feedback, emerging use-cases, and evolving vision.
 Feedback is crucial in shaping its direction.

+## Sample

 ![Font Preview](https://github.com/meatcoder/hersho-mono/releases/latest/download/HershoMonoNF-Regular.png)